Influence your teenager’s mental well-being: I do not think any of us as parents would want to have a child or a family member who is mentally unwell.

-Physical well-being also contributes to good mental health.
-Physical well being means absence of physical ailments.
+Physical well-being also contributes to child mental health.
+Physical well-being is not about absence of disease.

-Physical well-being is all about following a healthy lifestyle.
-Food and health lifestyle improve your child’s physical well-being.
+Physical well-being is about healthy lifestyle.
+Good and health lifestyle improve your child physical well-being.

 “A good body leads to a good mind’’

-So, if you want your teen mentally strong, you need to start from their daily activities and habits, that contribute to the physical well-being of a person.
+So, if you want your teen mentally strong start from its daily activities and habits, that contribute in physical well-being of a person.

 Factors that can contribute in physical well-being of your teen.

-- Environment: A good and healthy environment influences your child’s physical well-being.
+- Environment: A good and healthy environment can affect your child physical well-being.

-- Balanced diet: Balanced diet is a key to a person’s overall physical health.
+- Balanced diet: Balanced diet is a key to overall physical health of teen.

-- Proper sleep: Proper sleep is necessary for your teen’s physical health.
+- Proper sleep: Proper sleep is necessary for teen physical health.

-- Physical activities: Physical activities like exercise, gym and meditation will help your teen stay fit.
+- Physical activities: Physical activities like exercise, gym and meditation can give good physical well-being to teens.

-- Sunlight: Children who have reasonable exposure to sunlight are said to be healthier than those who are always indoors.
+- Sunlight: Children who have reasonable exposure to sunlight than ones that are always indoor.

-- Absence of Disease: Teens with no diseases are usually more fit than teens with any disease.
+- Absence of Disease: Teens with no disease usually more fit then teens with any disease.

-- Puberty and physical changes: The biological changes that your teen undergoes also affects their mental well-being.
+- Puberty and physical changes: The biological changes that your teen undergo affects their mental well-being.

-- Bullying and abuse: If your child undergoes violence due to bullying or any type of physical abuse, including sexual abuse or abuse in the form of punishments, it will affect their mental well-being.
+- Bulling and abuse: If your child undergo violence due to bullying or any type of physical abuse be it by way of punishment or sexual in nature.
+It affects your teenager’s mental well-being.

-What parents can do to promote the physical well-being of their teen?
+What parents can do for physical well-being of teen?

-By caring well for your child’s daily routines and habits, parents can play their role in promoting a teen’s over all physical health.
+By proper care of your child daily routines and habits, parents can play their role in teen over all physical health.

-Some ways in which you can influence your teenager’s physical well-being are:
+Ways you can influence your teenager’s mental well-being are…

 - Physical activities are important for good health.
 Try to encourage your teen to do exercise and meditation.